livialima/linuxupskillchallenge/docs/00-VPS-big.md

 You should see a "Public IPv4 address" (or similar) entry for your server in account's control panel, this is its unique Internet IP address, and it is how you'll connect to it via SSH (the Secure Shell protocol) - something we'll be covering in the first lesson.

-If you are using windows download Putty and [follow the instructions to connect](https://blog.livialima.net/putty-basics).
-Alternatively, in newer Windows versions (10/11), you can use a built-in SSH client via the CLI (e.g. cmd.exe), as described below.
+If you are using Windows 10 or 11, follow the instructions to [connect using the native SSH client](https://youtu.be/Z46YbczqbiE).
+In older versions of Windows, you may need to install a 3rd party SSH client, like [PuTTY](https://youtu.be/pWDHUlvcAsg) and generate a [ssh key-pair](https://youtu.be/4jakCV5JYx0).

 If you are on Linux or MacOS, open a terminal and run the command: